Skip to main content

 ScenarioBehavior

-No event firesToken waits indefinitely
+No event firesToken waits indefinitely (use an attached timer to bound the wait)

 Example